How much does it cost to build a modular home?

-Custom modular home prices range from $100 to $250 per square foot or between $200,000 and $500,000 when including all site-work, installation, and finishing.
+Custom modular home prices range from $100 to $250 per square foot.
+Prices are $200,000 to $500,000 when including all site-work, installation, and finishing.
 Most modular builders will customize their existing designs to change the finishes, floor plan, or the home's size.

 |Square Footage||Base Model Cost||Total Finished Cost|